MattGrayYes/gbpxl/README.md

 There appears to be two versions of this function. one for `ESC/P` and one for `9-pin ESC/P`

-* My printer is a 9-pin printer, which only supports "ESC * Bit Image" printing in 8-dot columns.
+* My printer is a 9-pin printer, which only supports `ESC *` Bit Image printing in 8-dot columns.
 * 3x printing function uses 8-dot columns, so can print OK.
 	* This function only has a scaling value to repeat columns, and scale the width.
 The height remains constant at 144 lines.
 	* The data appears to come 8 lines at a time.
 I don't know enough about bitwise stuff to get it to repeat lines to increase the height.
 The best i could do by wanging different numbers into the code was to repeat 8 lines at a time.
 Which isn't what i wanted :D
 * 2x printing function uses 24-dot columns, so doesn't work.
-	* Telling this function to print in an 8-dot mode as part of the "ESC *" command doesn't help, It just prints out gobbledegook.
+	* Telling this function to print in an 8-dot mode as part of the `ESC *` command doesn't help, It just prints out gobbledegook.
 	* I assume this is because the data is structured expecting it to be 24 dot density not.
 	* I don't know enough about bitwise stuff to make it work